Dru-Mara/EvalNE/README.md

 * Load and preprocess graphs
 * Obtain general graph statistics
-* Compute train/test/validation splits
+* Compute train/test/validation edge and node splits
-* Generate false edges
+* Generate false edges using different algorithms
-* Evaluate link prediction from:
+* Evaluate link prediction and network reconstruction from methods returning:
     * Node Embeddings
     * Edge Embeddings
     * Similarity scores (e.g. the ones given by LP heuristics)
+* Implements simple embedding vizualization routines
+* Includes node classification evaluation for Node embedding methods
 * Provides functions that compute edge embeddings from node feature vectors
     * Average
     * Hadamard
     * Weighted L1
     * Weighted L2
-* Any sklearn binary classifier can be used as a LP algorithm
+* Can use any sklearn binary classifier as an LP algorithm
-* Implements several accuracy metrics.
+* Implements several accuracy metrics
 * Includes parameter tuning subroutines
+* Method output can be provided as AUC and PR curves
+* Includes routines to generate tabular output and directly parse it to Latex

 ## Instalation ##